NethercraftMC5608/NetherWorkshopDownloader/README.md

 **Made this workshop downloader as I just heard that Steam is taking all the steam downloaders down.
 And also all of them are broken.**
 **Made with SteamCMD**

-__Disclaimer!
-This could be seen as a "virus" by your computer.
-It uses administrator and permits your PC to run PowerShell scripts.
-Powershell is used by the script. if your paranoia is extreme.
-[Click here for a explaination](https://github.com/NethercraftMC5608/NethersWorkshopDownloader/wiki/Virus-explaination)__

 **I have lost the source code for this project so i am unable to provide a open release but a compiled close release.
 Sorry! but most important stuff is still in the file.
 And will not be maintained or updated.**